Anisotropic intrinsic spin relaxation in graphene due to flexural distortions: Electron-flexural phonon scattering.

-\paragraph{Electron-flexural phonon scattering.} It is now convenient to recast Eq. (\ref{e-p-atoms}) in terms of the eigenstates of the Hamiltonian ${\cal H}_0$ for flat graphene.
-In this context, atoms are specified by their unit cell vector, $\vec{R}$, and their position $\vec{r}_\alpha$ inside the cell (sublattice index $\alpha=A,B$).
+It is now convenient to recast Eq. (\ref{e-p-atoms}) in terms of the eigenstates of the Hamiltonian ${\cal H}_0$ for flat graphene.
+In this context, the atomic positions $\vec{r}=\vec{R}+\vec{r_\alpha}$, are specified by their unit cell vector, $\vec{R}$, and their position $\vec{r}_\alpha$ inside the cell (sublattice index $\alpha=A,B$).
 The creation operators for Bloch states are related to atomic orbitals through:

 where $\vec{k}$ is the wave-vector, the coefficients ${\cal C}_{\nu,\vec{k}}(\alpha,o,s)$ are obtained from the diagonalization of the Bloch matrix and $\nu$ is an index that labels the resulting bands (with mixed spin and angular momentum).
 Similarly, we expand the flexural field on each sublattice in its Fourier components, $ h_\alpha(\vec{R}) =\frac{1}{\sqrt{N}} \sum_{\vec{q}} e^{-i\vec{q}\cdot\vec{R}} h_\alpha(\vec{q})$.
-After a lengthy but straightforward calculation, we can express Eq. (\ref{e-p-atoms}) as a term causing scattering between crystal states with different momentum and band index:
+After a lengthy but straightforward calculation, we can express Eq. (\ref{e-p-atoms}) as a term causing scattering between crystal states with different momentum and band indices:

 The coupling is {\em linear} in the flexural phonon field, through the form factor $F^{\vec R}_{\alpha\alpha'}(\vec{k},\vec{k}')= h_\alpha(\vec{k} -\vec{k}')e^{i\vec{k}'\cdot \vec{R}} -h_{\alpha'}(\vec{k}-\vec{k}')e^{i\vec{k}\cdot\vec{R}} $.
-This should be contrasted with the electron-flexural phonon coupling usually considered within the $\pi$ subspace \cite{RMP,Mariani09,limit1,limit2}, that is quadratic in the field because of the quadratic dependence of interactomic distances on $h$.
+This should be contrasted with the electron-flexural phonon coupling usually considered within the $\pi$ subspace \cite{RMP,Mariani09,limit1,limit2}, that is quadratic in the field because of the quadratic dependence of interatomic distances on $h$.
 Note that ${H}_{oo'}$ is short ranged within our tight-binding description, which limits $\vec{R}$ to the 4 vectors connecting neighboring cells (inter-cell coupling), as illustrated in Fig. \ref{fig:sketch}a, plus the null vector (intra-cell coupling).